-The SIE Ph.D. program includes three components:
+The SIE Ph.D. program includes three (3) components:

-- Coursework and Teaching to gain fundamental and advanced knowledge, as both student and GTA. - Research conducted in a collaborative environment leading to a doctoral dissertation and scholarly papers. - Engagement in UVA's intellectual life.
+- Coursework and Teaching to gain fundamental and advanced knowledge, as both student and graduate teaching assistant (GTA). - Research conducted in a collaborative environment leading to a doctoral dissertation and scholarly papers. - Engagement in UVA's intellectual life.